deni2312/InstagramAPI/README.md

 ### Usage

 All the operations that contains information returned by Instagram are typed.
-This implementation has all basic methods, here a list of them:
+This implementation has all basic methods, here's a list of them:
 ```c++
 	void login();
 	void remove_profile_picture();